AnyLog-co/documentation/authentication.md

 ## The private password
 * A password protecting the node's private key.
 This password is provided using the command ***set private password*** and can be optionally stored in a local file and protected by the node's [local password](#the-local-password).
+  Usage:
   <pre>
   set private password = [password] [in file]
   </pre>
-  ***in file*** is an optional keywords.
+  ***in file*** are optional keywords.
 If provided, the password protecting the node's private key will be stored in a local file and the private key will be available to all processes that need the private key (assuming that the node's local password is available).
   If ***in file*** is specified, the password is provided once and is available on the node afterwards.
 Otherwise,